 A few years back, I wrote a magazine piece that the editor criticized for containing too many clichés.
-The new opening sentence in his edited version began with “Tall, leggy blondes…”
+In his edited version, the new opening sentence begins with “Tall, leggy blondes…”

 Follow the advice given to every journalism student on Day 1: Show, don’t tell.
-In other words, offer an anecdote that illustrates your point, rather than asserts it.
-Instead of telling readers that your obituee would’ve given the shirt off his back, for instance, recount an event in which he or she demonstrated exceptional generosity or selflessness.
+In other words, offer an anecdote that illustrates the point, rather than asserts it.
+Instead of telling readers that your obituee would’ve given the shirt off his back, for instance, recount an event in which he demonstrated generosity and selflessness.

-Clichés are filler.
-A brief story or example (see the real examples below) conveys meaning more precisely, lingering in the reader’s memory.
-And when you’re writing an obituary, isn’t that the point?
+A cliché is just filler.
+A brief story (see the examples below) conveys your idea more effectively, lingering in the reader’s memory.
+And when you’re writing an obituary, isn’t that the whole point?